-In addition, previously to the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure and expressed a negative opinion on the operation.
+In addition, prior to the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure and expressed a negative opinion on the operation.
 This hearing suspends the time periods for the adoption of the decision (see question 3.6 above).
-Until recently, all third parties showing interest in a concentration could access, on request, the non-confidential version of the Authority's file.
-The recent practice by the Authority appears to be considerably stricter, as it has only granted access to the file to those third parties that have expressed themselves to be against the Operation.
+Third parties expressing themselves against the transaction may also access a non-confidential version of the Authority's file in both phases of the procedure.